Ham Since: 2006

 I LOG ALL QSOs IN ALL FORMATS I USE: AS WE MAKE THE QSO - eQsl, HRD, AND QRZ.
 I UPLOAD TO LoTW NIGHTLY AFTER I FINISH MY RADIO TIME EACH DAY.
 I want to cover all bases for what friends need a QSO from.

 DX stations: PLEASE NOTE, UNITED STATES POSTAL SERVICES NO LONGER SELL IRC.
 My local postal office has NO idea what they are!
 If you send me a QSL via the bureau or direct, I will send one in return in kind.
 I LIKE GETTING A HARD CARD FOR A DX QSO.
 We should discuss how to do this during our QSO.
-If I am mailing you a QSL card, I normally mail them out within two days of our QSO. eQsl, HRD log and QRZ are fine to confirm as well.
+If I am mailing you a QSL card, I normally mail them out within two days of our QSO. eQsl, HRD log, LoTW, and QRZ are fine to confirm as well.
 I am happy to decide this during our QSO, it would help each of us.

 US and Canada stations: If you send me a QSL direct, I will respond direct--SASE is appreciated but not required, I will respond either way.
 I normally mail out my QSL cards within two days.
 I am AG on eQSL and automatically upload contacts to eQsl at the end of a digital QSO (with separate accounts for KE5IRK and WA5OGC) and regularly upload to LoTW.

 If you want a paper QSL card please tell me so or send me one of yours so I may accommodate.
 I am still new enough at this I am collecting QSL cards and am still learning how to do it properly.